Are you an experienced Registered Nurse?

 If so, the Albert J. Solnit Children's Center is looking for you to be a part of their team.

 At the Albert J. Solnit Children's Center we treat our youth and each other with dignity and respect.
 It is in this relational, cultural and gender-sensitive surrounding that our therapeutic milieu is based.
 Interdisciplinary teams develop, implement and continually assess individualized treatment plans.

-The State of Connecticut, Department of Children and Families (DCF) is accepting applications for a Head Nurse (Position# 44459) on the Acadia Unit.
-This is a full-time position (40 hours per week), the first shift hours are 7:00 am to 3:30 pm.
-The schedule is as follows:
+The State of Connecticut, Department of Children and Families (DCF) seeks qualified individuals for two (2) full-time (40 hours per week) Supervising Nurse positions on second shift.
+The hours are 2:45 pm to 11:15 pm.
+The schedules are as follows:

 The Albert J. Solnit Children's Center-South Campus is located at 915 River Road in Middletown, CT.
 This is state-administered Psychiatric facility for Connecticut's children who are under the age of eighteen, located on a 67-acre campus overlooking the Connecticut River.
 The center provides comprehensive care to children and adolescents with severe mental illness and related behavior and emotional problems who cannot be safely assessed or treated in a less restrictive setting.

 Mission and Beliefs: Our Mission Statement is Caring, Healing and Teaching -Partnering with children, families and communities to build hope and create opportunities.
 We are widely recognized as a center of excellence for family-centered treatment of children and youth with serious emotional disturbances.
 We believe that: Children and adolescents with serious emotional disorders can lead productive and satisfying lives.
 Children, youth and their families have the right and responsibility to participate in their treatment.
 No child will be refused treatment based on their ability to pay for services.
 Our services work best when integrated with community care.

 The campus includes: